The Pawnshop No. 8: Plot

-Legend has it that if you can locate the Pawnshop No. 8, it will honor any request you may have, as long as you are willing to pay the price.
-It accepts valuable jewelry or house deed.
-It also gladly accepts your limbs, your love, your sanity, your child's future, and the most valuable commodity to the pawnshop, your soul.

-You want to pawn your ability to love in exchange for saving your dying wife?
-Done.

-You want to pawn your fashion design talent for your mother's love?
-Done.

-You want to pawn your soul so that coldhearted woman would die a horrendous death in her every reincarnation?
-Done.

-By the way, the Pawnshop No. 8 loves returning customers.
-This time, you pawn your friendship to be the top man in your business.
-Next time, you may just pawn your soul to stay on top.

 The story begins with an ancient legend: those who locate the Pawnshop No. 8 will receive anything they desire, as long as they are willing to pay the price.
 In reality, the Pawnshop No. 8 is a scheme set forth by Dark Shadow, the master of darkness.
 He uses humanity's endless greed and desire to lure them into transactions, with the ultimate goal of collecting their soul, thereby ruling the world.
 The shop owner is hand-selected by Dark Shadow.
 This chosen individual is granted eternal life, the power to predict the future, and all the wealth he will ever need.
 But what he cannot do is take pawned items for personal use or otherwise betray his master.

-During the Ming Dynasty, the pawnshop owner decides to secretly use a client's brain to save his mentally disabled lover.
+During the Ming dynasty, the pawnshop owner decides to secretly use a client's brain to save his mentally disabled lover.
 However, Dark Shadow soon finds out, takes back the pawned item, and destroys his disloyal servant by fire.
 Without an owner to manage the shop, the name of Pawnshop No. 8 temporarily disappears from the world.
 Dark Shadow then begins his quest for a new owner to continue his dream of world conquest.